taotaohe/portfolio-website/content/publication/ding-inhibitory-2016/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Yun Ding
-- Tao He
+- taohe
 - Jason Satel
 - Zhiguo Wang
-author_notes:
+# author_notes:
-- Equal contribution
+# - Equal contribution
-- Equal contribution
+# - Equal contribution

 date: '2016-05-01'
 doi: 10.3758/s13414-016-1079-6